Ahoy matey! Thinking of visiting Kernow?

 Savour: Treat yourself to a strawberry and clotted cream ice cream at Porthpean Beach Shop, which overlooks the English Channel.

-Stay Active: Instead of lounging, embrace a scenic stroll back to Charlestown along the crumbling cliffs above and forage for some wild garlic as you go.
+Stay Active: After some much-needed relaxation, take a scenic stroll back to Charlestown along the crumbling cliffs above, and forage for some wild garlic as you go.

 3. Tintagel Village & Castle

-Prepare to spend an entire day in Tintagel, as you won’t want to leave this enchanting place.
-The village is a romantic haven steeped in myth and mystery, filled with quirky vintage gift shops and a charming organic honey shop.
+Prepare to spend an entire day in Tintagel, as you will not want to leave this enchanting place.
+The village is a romantic haven steeped in myth and mystery.
 After exploring the delightful Cornish community, make your way to Tintagel Castle.
-On a warm summer day, this medieval fortress is one of the most breathtaking sights you’ll ever encounter.
+On a warm summer day, this medieval fortress is one of the most breathtaking sights you will ever encounter.
 Dating back to the Dark Ages, it’s rumoured to be the birthplace of King Arthur.

 Don’t Miss: Merlin's Cave, located beneath Tintagel Castle, is a must-see!

-Bonus Tip: Just an 8-minute car journey from Tintagel (or a 40 minute walk), you’ll find St. Nectan's Glen Waterfall.
-This enchanting spot is a sanctuary for flora and fauna, steeped in tales of fairies, piskies, and spirits.
+Bonus Tip: Just an 8-minute car journey from Tintagel (or a 40-minute walk), you will find St. Nectan's Glen Waterfall.
+This enchanting spot is a sanctuary, steeped in tales of fairies, piskies, and spirits.
 Follow the woodland path that leads you to the stunning waterfall.

 4. Mevagissey

-If you’re a true Brit, you know it’s an unwritten rule to indulge in fish and chips at least once or twice (maybe thrice) whilst on holiday in England.
-And if you’re particularly cool and very British like me, you’ll enjoy it by the harbour, no matter the weather...
-As you politely shiver on a bench for five minutes, pretending to savour the atmospheric view while seagulls swoop in to annoy you—only to have the moment spoiled so you end up devouring your lukewarm meal in the car.
+If you are a true Brit, you know it’s an unwritten rule to indulge in fish and chips at least once or twice (maybe thrice) whilst on holiday in England.
+And if you are particularly cool and very, very British, you will enjoy it by the harbour, no matter the weather (as you politely shiver on a bench for five minutes with your friends, pretending to savour the atmospheric view, only to have the moment spoiled by the pesky, pesty seagulls, so you end up devouring your lukewarm meal in the car).

 Don’t Miss: The Fountain Inn pub and the FREE Aquarium along the harbour.